 Helen V. Chaplin, born 1914, Ipswich.

-William is also remembered on Holy Trinity Church Memorial, Ipswich
+William is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 Merchant Navy / Mercantile Marine.
 Both services suffered heavy losses from German U-Boat attacks, enemy ships and under water mines.
 U-boats sank 7,759,090 tons, with the loss of 14,660+ merchant seafarers 2,479 British merchant vessels and 675 British fishing vessels were lost.
 The sea trade was important to the war effort supplying food and materials as well as arms around the globe.
 The Mercantile Marine War Medal was instituted by the Board of Trade and approved by the King George V.